Generalized Spherical Neural Operators: Green's Function Formulation: Experimental Details

 We randomly select dMRI images of 30 subjects in the Human Connectome Project (HCP)~\citep{van2013wu}, where 20 subjects were for training, 5 for validation, and 5 for test. \textbf{Detailed preprocessing}.
 The complete dMRI data of each subject contains 288 volumes (multi-shell HARDI), including 270 volumes of b=1000, 2000, 3000 $s/mm^{2}$ with 90 gradient directions for each shell and 18 b0 volumes.
 Due to the wide application of low b-value with 32 gradient directions in clinical practice~\citep{zeng2022fod}, we subsample 32 volumes of b=1000 and 1 volume of b0 from the complete dMRI according to the HCP protocol, to obtain single-shell LARDI.
 Further, we use MSMT-CSD~\citep{jeurissen2014multi} on the multi-shell HARDI to obtain high angular resolution fiber orientation distribution (FOD) as the ground truth (HAR-FOD).
 Meanwhile, we use SSMT-CSD~\citep{khan2020three} on the single-shell LARDI to obtain single-shell low angular resolution FOD as the condition of \ourmodel~(LAR-FOD). $l_{max}$ is set to the default value of 8 to balance precision and complexity~\citep{zeng2022fod}.

 SSMT-CSD~\citep{khan2020three}, FOD-Net~\citep{zeng2022fod}, ~FOD-SFNO~\citep{bonev2023spherical}, ESCNN~\citep{snoussi2025equivariant} and our proposed FOD-\ourmodel adopt the same network architecture as FOD-Net.
 The difference lies in that FOD-Net uses 3D convolutional layers to handle a large number of voxels, while FOD-SFNO, ESCNN and FOD-GSNO stack voxels on the channel dimension and then use the corresponding operators for processing.
 To ensure a fair comparison, FOD-SFNO and FOD-GSNO have exactly the same hyperparameters, with the only difference being the types of operators.
 And their parameter comparison is shown in Table~\ref{tab:dmri_param}.
+Angular Correlation Coefficient (ACC) is used for evaluation:

+where \( l, m \) represent a degree and order of a spherical harmonic function. \( g' , g \) are the ground-truth (MSMT-CSD) and the estimated FOD from different methods.